Get Started with Git on Oracle Linux

 Initial Setup

-Now Git is installed, the first step to complete before using Git is to configure Git with your name and email details.
+Now that you have Git installed, the first step to complete before using Git is to configure it with your name and email details.
 These details identify the author of any transaction.

 Note: You should use your real name and email address.
-However, in the lab use the fictional name provided.
+However, in the tutorial, use the fictional name provided.

 git config --global user.name "Jane Doe"